 The last letter in our “code” sequence is the speed rating on the tire.
 Not all tires have this rating.
 In general, the closer the letter is to the end of the alphabet, the higher the speed rating.
 In other words, Z is the highest rating and A is the lowest.
 One exception: H comes between U and V. Why?
 Your guess is as good as mine.

 If you'd just as soon ignore all of the markings on your tire, that's okay.
 When you need to replace your tires just ask your friendly and knowledgeable Clayton's Auto Service tire professional for his auto advice on the best tires for you and your vehicle.
 Replacing tires is a standard part of preventive maintenance for Corvallis drivers vehicles.
 We all have to do it sooner or later.
 And the better we understand what we're buying, the better our vehicle will perform and the safer we will be on Oregon roads.
-Good car care is informed car care.
+Good vehicle care is informed vehicle care.

 A lot of us Corvallis drivers like our vehicles to reflect our personalities.
 We're picky about color and body style.
 We'll customize anything from floor mats to window tints to license plates.
 One popular way for Oregon motorists to customize a vehicle is to get new wheels.